Professor Kingsley Faulkner

 Fiona Stanley AC is the founding Director of the Telethon Institute for Child Health Research that was established in Perth in 1990.
 The Institute is multidisciplinary and researches the prevention of major childhood illnesses.
 Her particular interests are in strategies to enhance health and well-being in populations; the causes and prevention of birth defects and major neurological disorders: the causes and lifelong consequences of low birth weight; patterns of maternal and child health in Aboriginal and Caucasian populations.
 She is also the Chief Executive Officer of the Australian Research Alliance for Children and Youth, a national organisation with an agenda to improve the health and well-being of young Australians.
 In 2003 Fiona Stanley was made Australian of the Year for her contribution to child health.

-Rosemary Stanton OAM is a nutritionist whose work over the last 45 years has involved public health nutrition, education and consumer issues relating to nutrition.
-She is a Visiting Fellow in the School of Medical Sciences at the University of New South Wales, is involved with the Institute for Sustainable Futures at the University of Technology (Sydney) in their international work on sustainable use of resources in food production.
-As well as many scientific papers, Rosemary has authored over 30 books on food and nutrition and writes for newspapers and magazines for the public and the medical profession.
+Dr Rosemary Stanton OAM is a nutritionist whose work over the last 50 years has involved public health nutrition, education and consumer issues relating to nutrition.
+She is a Visiting Fellow in the School of Medical Sciences at the University of New South Wales, and is involved with the Institute for Sustainable Futures at the University of Technology (Sydney) in their international work on sustainable use of resources in food production.
+As well as many peer-reviewed scientific papers, Rosemary has authored over 30 books on food and nutrition, including several textbooks, and writes on nutrition for both the public and the medical profession.
 She was also a member of the NHMRC's committee that developed the most recent dietary guidelines and infant feeding guidelines.
 Her current interests focus on the interrelationships between healthy diets and environmental factors and she is working to ensure this gains greater prominence in future dietary guidelines.

 Norman Swan qualified as a paediatrician but is best known for presenting and producing ABC Radio National programs: Health Report and Life Matters and hosting the ABC television program: Health Dimensions.
 He has contributed to many other radio and television programs.
 Norman has been Australian Producer of the Year and was awarded a Gold Citation in the United Nations Media Peace Prizes for his radio work.
 In 1988 he won the Australian Writers' Guild Award for best documentary - on scientific fraud.
 He has also won three Walkley National Awards for Australian Journalism including the Gold and Australia's top prize for Science Journalism, the Michael Daley Award, twice.
 In addition to his broadcasting Norman edits his own newsletter, The Health Reader.